diegots/fic-code/README.md

-This is a small implementation of a FIFO list.
+# A small C implementation of a FIFO list.